 - Health Care Operations are activities that relate to the performance and operation of UHC.
 Examples of health care operations are quality assessment and improvement activities, business-related matters such as audits and administrative services, and case management and care coordination.

-If you request that Health Services mail, fax or otherwise send specific protected health information to another health care provider, you will be asked to sign a release of information consent form, which will be maintained in your health record.
-Health Services will provide (or send) a copy of your immunization record to an employer, educational institution or others as designated by you, per your telephone request.
+If you request that the University Health Center mail, fax or otherwise send specific protected health information to another health care provider, you will be asked to sign a release of information consent form, which will be maintained in your health record.
+The University Health Center will provide (or send) a copy of your immunization record to an employer, educational institution or others as designated by you, per your telephone request.
 All other requests for information will require your written consent as noted above.

 UHC may use or disclose PHI for purposes outside of treatment, payment, or health care operations when your appropriate authorization is obtained.
 An " authorization" is written permission for specific disclosures.
 In those instances when we are asked for information for purposes outside of treatment, payment or health care operations, UHC will obtain an authorization from you before releasing this information.